Pruned cellular free resolutions of monomial ideals: Cellular resolutions using discrete Morse theory

 \begin{itemize} \item[$\cdot$] there exists a basis $\{e_\sigma\}$ of $F_i$ indexed by the $(i-1)$-cells of $X$, such that if $e_\sigma \in R(-\alpha)^{\beta_{i,\alpha}}$ then $gr(\sigma)=\alpha$, and

 \item[$\cdot$] the differential $d_i: F_i\longrightarrow F_{i-1}$ is given by

-where $[\sigma: \sigma']$ denotes the coefficient of $\sigma'$ in the image of $\sigma$ by the differential map in the cellular homology of $X$. \end{itemize} In the sequel, whenever we want to emphasize such a cellular structure, we will denote the free resolution as $\mathbb{F}_{\bullet}=\mathbb{F}_{\bullet}^{(X,gr)}$.
+where $[\sigma: \sigma']$ denotes the coefficient of $\sigma'$ in the image of $\sigma$ by the differential map in the cellular homology of $X$. \end{itemize} In what follows, whenever we want to emphasize such a cellular structure, we will denote the free resolution as $\mathbb{F}_{\bullet}=\mathbb{F}_{\bullet}^{(X,gr)}$.
 If $X$ is a simplicial complex, we say that the free resolution is {\it simplicial}.
 This is the case for the following two well-known examples.

 2mm

 $\bullet$ {\bf The Taylor resolution}: The most recurrent example of simplicial free resolution is the Taylor resolution discovered in \cite{Tay66}.
 Using the above terminology, we can describe it as follows.
 Let $I=\langle m_1,\dots, m_r \rangle \subseteq R$ be a monomial ideal.
 Consider the full simplicial complex on $r$ vertices, $X_{\tt Taylor}$, whose faces are labelled by $\sigma \in \{0,1\}^r$ or, equivalently, by the corresponding monomials $m_\sigma$.
 We have a natural $\bZ^n$-grading on $X_{\tt Taylor}$ by assigning $gr(\sigma)=\alpha \in \bZ^n$ where ${\bf x}^\alpha=m_\sigma$.
 The {\it Taylor resolution} is the simplicial resolution $\mathbb{F}_{\bullet}^{(X_{\tt Taylor}, gr)}$.